 Malawi: Lake Malawi, an African Great Lake

-Lucky for you, there are several bus companies in the region!
-In terms of frequency of departures, coverage and overall quality, we have handpicked a few that are superior to the masses:
+There are several bus companies in the region!
+In terms of frequency of departures, coverage and overall quality, here are the two handpicked main bus companies for you:

 How to make the most of the Luxury Service

 Unlike in other countries, such as Brazil or Mexico, buses in the Southern African region don’t have class tiers.
 However, most bus providers often offer luxury services, which include extra amenities.
-For example, Intercape has its Sleepliner, and Greyhound operates a fleet of double-decker buses named the Dreamliner (in contrast to Boeing’s new plane with the same name, all passengers on the bus get VIP treatment and space for a good night’s rest, not just those in first class).
-Something good to know: wifi in buses isn’t widespread in Southern Africa, but air conditioned is common, even when you book the more basic bus options.
+For example, Intercape has its Sleepliner, and Greyhound operates a fleet of double-decker buses named the Dreamliner (in contrast to Boeing’s new plane with the same name, all passengers on the bus get VIP treatment and space for a good night’s rest, not just those in first-class).
+Something good to know: wifi on buses isn’t widespread in Southern Africa, but air-conditioned is common, even when you book the more basic bus options.
 Here are a few extra amenities you can expect to find if you book a luxury service in Southern Africa:

 - Seats that can recline up to 150 degrees